Ewan-Roberts/Jarvis/README.md

 - Node.js: You will require the latest version of Node.js which can download here: https://nodejs.org/en/download/

-- API Keys: You will require an API key for the news, weather and you will require your user id from spotify for functionality to work:
+- API Keys: You will require an API key for the news, weather and you will require your user id from Spotify for functionality to work:

 These keys are to be replaced in the userInformation.js file under modules.
 Keys can be created below for free:
 - api.openweathermap.org